St. Swithun’s day if thou dost rain

 Local folklore was at the heart of many of Hardy’s stories.
 Perhaps the most dramatic is the ‘Withered Arm’.
 Gertrude has a withered arm wished upon her by the former lover of her husband, with whom she has an illegitimate boy.

 Years pass, and she is still determined to cure her arm.
 She visits a Casterbridge Cunning Man.
 He tells her the only cure is to touch the neck of a recently hanged man.
-So she goes to Casterbridge on a Hanging Day, makes the arrangements with the hangman; touches the neck; is cured immediately, only to find the young man is the illegitimate son of her husband.
+So she goes to Casterbridge on a Hanging Day.
+She makes arrangements with the hangman.
+Then she touches the neck of the hanged man.
+There follows an immediate cure.
+She cannot resist looking at the victim.
+A young man she recognises as the illegitimate son of her husband.

 I first read these stories one after another at a time I was going through a painful period in my life.
 I remember throwing the ‘Withered Arm’ at the wall shouting ‘Oh Thomas Hardy’ you miserable man.’
-It took me twenty years to come back to him, to appreciate his amazing descriptions of life in rural Wessex, with a cast of characters struggling to make a place for themselves in a world that was changing beyond all recognition.
+It took me twenty years to come back to him, to appreciate his amazing descriptions of life in rural Wessex.
+The cast of characters struggling to make a place for themselves in a world that was changing beyond all recognition.

-First Published in 2022, revised July 2024
+First Published in 2022, revised July 2024, 2025

 Discover more from And Did Those Feet